zygos/wd-material/material/3-frameworks/5-deployment/2-Deploying Containers with Cloud Services.md

     },
     "environment": {
       "NODE_ENV": "production",
-      // DB_SSL is a new environment variable that is accepted by server/config.ts
-      // and passed to TypeORM to enable encrypted connection to the database.
-      // You might not have it in your capstone, so please check the server/config.ts in
-      // the provided monorepo examples.
-      "DB_SSL": "true",
-      "DB_SYNC": "true",
-      // add your NEON credentials here
-      "DB_HOST": "{{ ... }}",
-      "DB_NAME": "{{ ... }}",
-      "DB_USER": "{{ ... }}",
+      "DATABASE_URL": "{{ YOUR DATABASE CONNECTION STRING }}",
-      "DB_PASSWORD": "{{ ... }}"
+      "TOKEN_KEY": "{{ A LONG STRING OF RANDOM ALPHANUMERIC CHARACTERS }}" }
   }
 }
-}
 ```

 Make sure to fill in your database credentials and the image names.
 Since this file contains secrets such as the database password, **do not commit it to your git repository**!
-We will use this file only for demonstration purposes, and you should delete it right after you are done with the exercise.
+We will use this file only for demonstration purposes, and you should **delete it** right after you are done with the exercise.

 Then, create `public-endpoint.json`, which tells Lightsail which container should be public.
 In our case, we are keeping the `client` container public, and it will be responsible for serving the front end and proxying all `/api` requests to the back-end container: